grid.utils module

 \[\vec{\mu} = \sum_{i=1}^{N_{atoms}} Z_i (\vec{R_i} - \vec{R_c}) - \int ((\vec{r} - \vec{R_c})) \rho(\vec{r}) dr,\]

-where \(N_{atoms}\) is the number of atoms, \(Z_i\) is the atomic charge of the ith atom, \(\vec{R_i}\) is the ith coordinate of the atom, \(\vec{R_c}\) is the center of the molecule and \(\rho\) is the electron density of the molecule.
+where \(N_{atoms}\) is the number of atoms, \(Z_i\) is the atomic charge of the ith atom, \(\vec{R_i}\) is the ith coordinate of the atom, \(\vec{R_c}\) is the center of mass of the molecule in atomic units and \(\rho\) is the electron density of the molecule.

 Parameters